-Due from the State represents the balance of the State of Rhode Island's obligation to the Authority under a Loan and Trust Agreement between the Authority, The State of Rhode Island and State Street Bank ("Escrow Trustee").
+Due from the State represents the balance of the State of Rhode Island's obligation to the Authority under a Loan and Trust Agreement between the Authority, the State of Rhode Island and the Escrow Trustee.
 The Loan and Trust Agreement provides the mechanism to pay, redeem, or retire certain of the State of Rhode Island's General Obligation Bonds dated May 1, 1984.